philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 // Return the Array
 {% endhighlight %}

 Woh!
 There is a fair bit to do here, I'll explain each part and what Method I chose to use for each step.
-We have already performed the first three time to strore the index, here is where the forEach index argument helps.
+We have already performed the first three steps, time to store the index.
+Here is where the forEach index argument helps.

 {%highlight js%}
 function DNAStrand(dna) {